-- Aerial Ladder Platforms for performing rescues at height; - Line Rescue Teams for performing rescues at height; - A Specialist Rescue Unit for RTCs, building collapse and animal rescue; - Water rescue equipment including boats and flood response units for water-related incidents; - A High Volume Pump, foam unit and bulk water carrier to provide water and foam at large incidents; - Environmental Protection Units for hazardous materials incidents: - A Mass Decontamination Unit for dealing with hazardous materials incidents; - A Welfare Support Unit to provide welfare facilities for our staff at protracted incidents - An Incident Logistics Support Unit to support Incident Commanders to coordinate the logistics of large or complex incidents. - 4x4 targeted response and wildfire vehicles to provide support to the front line and access hard-to-reach areas; - Targeted Response Vehicles for attending small fire incidents and responding to automatic fire alarms. - A wildfire unit for attending fires which may be difficult to gain access or require special firefighting techniques to extinguish. - A Fire Investigation Dog; - A specialist team dealing with Marauding Terrorist Attacks (MTAs)
+- Aerial Ladder Platform for performing rescue at height; - Line Rescue Teams at Seaham and Newton Aycliffe Stations for performing rescues at height; - A Specialist Rescue Unit for RTCs, building collapse and animal rescue; - Water rescue equipment including boats and flood response units for water-related incidents; - A High Volume Pump, foam unit and bulk water carrier to provide water and foam at large incidents; - Environmental Protection Units for hazardous materials incidents: - A Mass Decontamination Unit for dealing with hazardous materials incidents; - A Welfare Support Unit to provide welfare facilities for our staff at protracted incidents - An Incident Logistics Support Unit to support Incident Commanders coordinate the logistics of large or complex incidents. - 4x4 targeted response and wildfire vehicles to provide support to the front line and access hard-to-reach areas; - Targeted Response Vehicles for attending small fire incidents and responding to automatic fire alarms. - A Fire Investigation Dog; - A specialist team dealing with Marauding Terrorist Attacks (MTAs)